aktos-io/aecad/README.md

 - No component based approach (Hierarchical sheets just work wrong)
 - Bugfixes take years.
-- So hard to install Kicad, so hard to install libraries that we need another project [for that purpose](https://github.com/aktos-io/kicad-install)
+- So hard to install both Kicad and required libraries that that we need another project [for that purpose](https://github.com/aktos-io/kicad-install)
-- Versions can be incompatible with the previous versions.
+- New versions can be incompatible with the previous versions without any compatibility mode.
 You may loose your projects that you made 6 months ago.

 ### Schematic Editor